Bio-Rad: Q2 Earnings Snapshot - WTOP News

 HERCULES, Calif.
 (AP) — HERCULES, Calif.
-(AP) — Bio-Rad Laboratories Inc. (BIO) on Thursday reported a loss of $1.16 billion in its second quarter.
+(AP) — Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported a loss of $1.16 billion in its second quarter.

-The Hercules, California-based company said it had a loss of $39.59 per share.
+On a per-share basis, the Hercules, California-based company said it had a loss of $39.59.
 Earnings, adjusted for non-recurring costs, came to $3 per share.

 The maker of instruments used in biomedical research posted revenue of $681.1 million in the period.

-Bio-Rad shares have decreased slightly more than 4% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $401.80, a decrease of 27% in the last 12 months.
+Bio-Rad shares have fallen 4% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $387.55, a decline of 20% in the last 12 months.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.